 14 Jun Going On Vacation?
 Finish Your Estate Plan First

 Packing up the family and heading out of town for vacation this summer?
+Got that itch to use Rental Cloud to choose a beautiful spot of your choice?
 Make sure you finalize your estate plan first.
-While summer vacations are all about having fun at the beach or in the mountains, it’s important to remember that things don’t always go according to plan.
+While summer vacations are all about having fun at the beach, in the mountains, or perhaps they are merely about unwinding at one of the Historic Hotels in Charleston, it’s important to remember that things don’t always go according to plan.
 Having an estate plan in place before hitting the road can ensure that you and your loved ones are protected from any bumps in the road.
 Here’s a rundown of the documents you should create before heading out of town this summer and examples of how they could help you:

 Powers of Attorney